ray155093/azure-docs.zh-tw/articles/vs-azure-tools-virtual-machines-access-from-server-explorer.md

 <properties
-   pageTitle="從伺服器總管存取 Azure 虛擬機器 | Microsoft Azure"
-   description="取得如何在 Visual Studio 的 [伺服器總管] 中，檢視建立和管理 Azure 虛擬機器 (VM) 的概觀。" services="visual-studio-online" documentationCenter="na"
-   authors="TomArcher"
+   pageTitle="Accessing Azure Virtual Machines from Server Explorer | Microsoft Azure" description="Get an overview of how to view create and manage Azure virtual machines (VMs) in Server Explorer in Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"